barakacanbyte/NedaPay/merchant-portal/README.md

 ---

 ## Wallet Connection & Persistence

+- Wallet connection state is persistent across all pages (MetaMask and Coinbase Wallet supported via wagmi and Coinbase OnchainKit).
+- Users only need to connect once for the entire merchant dashboard session.
 - **Connect Wallet:**
   - Use MetaMask or Coinbase Wallet.
   - Connection state is managed globally via `GlobalWalletContext`.